Can a Trustee Be a Beneficiary?

 - You must be of sound mind.

-While the majority of people who are named as the successor trustee of a trust probably meet these qualifications, it doesn’t mean that they should necessarily accept their appointment.
-The next section covers some of the reasons why trustees often decline their appointment as trustee even if they meet the aforementioned qualifications.
+While the majority of people who are named as successor trustee of a trust probably meet these qualifications, it doesn’t necessarily mean they should accept their appointment.
+The next section covers some of the reasons why trustees may decline their appointment as trustee even if they meet the aforementioned qualifications.

 Why Might a Trustee Beneficiary Want to Decline Their Appointment as Trustee?

-If a person is a trustee and beneficiary, and does choose to accept their appointment as trustee, the other beneficiaries of the trust should consider hiring a trust lawyer to help them keep an eye out for any misconduct that arises as a result of the trustee and beneficiary conflict of interest.
+If someone is trustee and beneficiary, and chooses to accept their appointment as trustee, the other beneficiaries of the trust should consider hiring a trust lawyer to help them keep an eye out for potential trustee misconduct related to the trustee and beneficiary conflict of interest.

-Here are some reasons why the person nominated as successor trustee may decline their appointment:
+Here are some reasons why a successor trustee nominee may decline their appointment:

 - They have problems with the other beneficiaries.
 Can a trustee also be a beneficiary if they have problems with the other beneficiaries of the trust?
-If a person is a trustee and beneficiary, and they do not get along with the other beneficiaries of the trust, it may be advisable for them to decline their appointment, especially if they don’t think they will be able to treat all the beneficiaries equally.
+If someone is a trustee and beneficiary, and they do not get along with the other beneficiaries of the trust, it may be advisable for them to decline their appointment, especially if they won’t be able to remain impartial.
 If a trustee is confident in their ability to be a trustee and beneficiary and act impartially despite having conflicts with the other beneficiaries, accepting their appointment as trustee may not be problematic.

 - They don’t have the time or knowledge to effectively administer the trust.
 Administering a trust can be akin to a full-time job, depending on the complexity of the trust assets.
 There could be a lot of detective work involved since the settlor’s assets will have to be tracked down and appraised, but that is just the tip of the iceberg.
-The trustee will also have to pay the trust’s debts, prepare trust accountings, make trust fund distributions to beneficiaries, manage the settlor’s ongoing businesses, and much more.
-A trust lawyer can help the trustee carry out some of these duties, but time and dedication will still be required on the part of the trustee.
+The trustee will also have to pay the trust’s creditors, prepare trust accountings, make trust fund distributions to beneficiaries, manage the settlor’s ongoing businesses (if applicable), and much more.
+A lawyer well-versed in trust and estate administration can help the trustee carry out some of these duties, but time and dedication will still be required on the part of the trustee.
 If a trustee does not have the time or ability to diligently carry out these duties, it might be a good idea for them to decline their appointment as trustee.

 Can a Trustee Be a Beneficiary of a Discretionary Trust?

-While the trustee of a discretionary trust could hypothetically allocate the majority of assets to themselves if the trust permits it, doing so may be considered a breach of trust if they are favoring themselves at the expense of other beneficiaries, and they could be held personally liable for it.
-That is why when there is a trust that is discretionary, there are usually co-trustees to hold each other accountable and ensure that trust assets are distributed fairly.
+While the trustee of a discretionary trust could hypothetically allocate the majority of assets to themselves if the trust permits it, doing so may be considered a breach of trust if they are favoring themselves over the other beneficiaries, and they could be held personally liable for it.
+For this reason, when a trust is discretionary, there usually are co-trustees to hold one another accountable and to ensure that trust assets are distributed fairly.

-If the potential beneficiaries of a discretionary trust are concerned that the trustee or co-trustees are acting unfairly, it would be in their best interest to hire a trust lawyer to help them investigate.
+If the potential beneficiaries of a discretionary trust are concerned trustees are acting unfairly, it would be in their best interest to hire a trust lawyer to help them investigate the situation.

 What Constitutes a Trustee and Beneficiary Conflict of Interest?